jracelis-hub/FTP-Server/README.md

 The network stack, consist of using `TCP`, that supports either `IPv6` or `IPv4`.
 The purpose of using `TCP` is to ensure data is transfer over the network consistly and reliablily over the network.

-For handling multiple connections, I went with pthreads threads approach.
+For handling multiple connections, I went with `pthreads` (POSIX threads).
 Since, the amount requests client devices is less than 10 on my private network.
 There are altnative approaches using event based APIs like `select()` or `poll()` for a more scalable approach.

 Although encryption is essential when sending data over the internet for security and privacy, this program will not include it as the transfers be within my _LAN_ (local area network).